mattibbs/PDP/README.rst

 Lost card de-registration
 *************************
 + Press the clear memory button on the PDP hat to de-register ALL cards.
-+ The first card tagged will be registered as the master card.
++ The first card tagged will be registered as the Master card.
-+ Tag the master card and Re-register each available card.
++ Tag the Master card and Re-register each available card.

 Memory EEPROM/RAM
 *****************